BlueWallet/LndHub/doc/Send-requirements.md

 # Basics

-1. Blitz API is standalone software and needs LND client syncronized and running.
-Blitz API is not a Lightning wallet in terms of funds storage, it operates whole amout of available funds on channels.
+1. LndHub API is standalone software and needs LND client syncronized and running.
+LndHub API is not a Lightning wallet in terms of funds storage, it operates whole amout of available funds on channels.
 User's balances and transactions stored in internal database.

-2. Blitz API is accessible for everyone, but only `/create` can be called without authorization token.
+2. LndHub API is accessible for everyone, but only `/create` can be called without authorization token.

 3. To start sending lightning payments user should top-up his Bitcoin balance, by sending Bitcoins to address assigned to corresponding user id.
 User should wait for 3 confirmations after which funds will be available